SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases.md

 has_children: true
 ---
 # Fundraising Use Cases
 For nonprofits, incoming monies arrive in various ways and can be recorded in a variety of ways.
 The Fundraising Use Cases on these pages are meant as a guide to help nonprofits understand how to record and track incoming monies in Salesforce's Nonprofit Cloud.
+We recognize that there may be nuances and customization needed depending on how your nonprofit's processes work.

 # Overall Considerations